-Before we do, though, it would be beneficial to explain what PPC does.
+Before we do, though, it would be beneficial to explain what PPC marketing does.
 At its most basic, PPC advertising allows business owners to advertise their websites in search engine results and on related websites within the Google Display Network.
 These ads help drive traffic instantly to specific product or landing pages on your site.
-You bid against others that are using PPC for the same keywords to determine which advertiser's ad displays higher on the page.
+You bid against others that are using PPC marketing for the same keywords to determine which advertiser's ad displays higher on the page.

 To get an idea of how each search engine display PPC ads, this is how they currently look for the three major search engines:

 Bing just shows the word "Ad" to the left of the URL, which in this case, is also dominating above the fold with paid results.
-Bing still shows PPC ads in the right sidebar, unlike Google, which recently removed its sidebar advertising placements.
+Bing still shows PPC advertising in the right sidebar, unlike Google, which recently removed its sidebar advertising placements.

 Yahoo shows ads under "Ads related to:" and also shows them in the right sidebar, similar to Bing.
-As with the other search engines, searches with enough PPC bids dominate the above-the-fold search results over organic results.
+As with the other search engines, searches with enough PPC advertising bids dominate the above-the-fold search results over organic results.

-Is PPC a short- or long-term strategy?
+Is PPC marketing a short- or long-term strategy?

-Depending on the industry, your business, and your cost per lead, PPC can be a short-term strategy.
+Depending on the industry, your business, and your cost per lead, PPC marketing can be a short-term strategy.
 To create and maintain a successful strategy, you need the data to have a successful campaign or you could burn through a lot of money very quickly.

-To build a successful PPC campaign, you have to determine at what cost you break even and how many products or services you would have to sell to justify an ROI on ad spend.
-PPC can be a great long-term strategy because you can turn the campaign on and off as you wish.
+To build a successful PPC marketing campaign, you have to determine at what cost you break even and how many products or services you would have to sell to justify an ROI on ad spend.
+PPC marketing can be a great long-term strategy because you can turn the campaign on and off as you wish.

 As for a long-term strategy, ongoing split-testing with more data can further improve the campaign to enhance your ROI month over month.

-Outsourced or in-house PPC?
+Outsourced or in-house PPC management?

-There are plenty of horror stories of in-house marketers doing PPC who are not AdWords Certified (Google's distinction for those who meet rigorous standards to understand PPC campaigns) or simply have no idea what they are doing.
+There are plenty of horror stories of in-house marketers doing PPC management who are not AdWords Certified (Google's distinction for those who meet rigorous standards to understand PPC marketing campaigns) or simply have no idea what they are doing.
 You could easily overspend if you aren’t targeting the right keywords, and filtering out negative keywords as they come in as irrelevant search terms.
 If you don’t have someone in-house that is certified and experienced in AdWords, then it's probably a better idea to outsource it or hire someone that is well-practiced.

 Without an experienced professional, you may end up with a campaign full of low quality scores.
 Low-quality ads require your bids to be higher than others just to achieve the same placement.
 You need to have access to make changes to your website content to help increase low quality scores.
 So if you also don't have an in-house web developer, then it is likely something you should outsource.

-If outsourcing your PPC campaign, ask the vendor if they are AdWords Certified and/or a Google Partner.
-If they do not have at least one certified team member, you can filter them out as a legitimate agency offering PPC as a service.
+If outsourcing your PPC marketing campaign, ask the vendor if they are AdWords Certified and/or a Google Partner.
+If they do not have at least one certified team member, you can filter them out as a legitimate agency offering PPC management as a service.
 Once you have determined their credentials, ask for an estimated budget and cost per click for certain buyer keywords pertaining to your industry.
 You want to see whether a campaign will bring you the impressions, clicks, and conversions that you need it to within your budget.

-Also, based on the products and services you are selling, ask if it is feasible to earn a positive ROI that justifies a PPC campaign.
+Also, based on the products and services you are selling, ask if it is feasible to earn a positive ROI that justifies a PPC marketing campaign.
 In a competitive market, if you are spending a lot per click but your campaign doesn't lead to a big enough margin for profit, it's probably better to spend your money in other marketing channels.

 - Quality Score - Gives your ads a score based on quality and relevance, along with the landing page and content that it leads to.